-We discourage children from riding bikes, skateboards or scooters to school.
-Students who ride bikes to school must have them in good condition and a lock placed on the bike in the bike rack at school.
+We discourage bicycling to school however, students who do ride bikes to school must have them in good condition and a lock placed on the bike in the bike rack at school.
 The school is not responsible for lost or stolen bicycles, skateboards or scooters.
 These items are to be walked onto school property to prevent accidents and students must follow all safety rules.
 Students violating these rules will lose this privilege.
 It is strongly suggested that children riding bicycles to school wear helmets.

-FIRE, TORNADO, AND SAFETY DRILLS Fire/Tornado Drill Procedures
+FIRE, TORNADO, AND SAFETY DRILLS